 This is the start of an escort mission, which has a unique element in that Jaq not only has a health bar but will drop the Key every goddamned time he takes damage, though perhaps that’s for the best in some situations, since it keeps him out of trouble with enemies at a distance.
 The biggest problem here is the same one Ven had during his escort mission: Aqua’s just not very capable yet, and where Ven’s biggest threat was trees he could instantly kill (though I’ll admit, they’re very dangerous if he doesn’t), Aqua has to fight Bruisers with their area attacks!
 At least Aqua’s probably gained a few levels on her walk here!
 Again, these are signs that Aqua was meant to be the last-played scenario, even if the other two weren’t so clear-cut.

 Clearing this segment gives Aqua the Thunderbolt command style, which makes Aqua the only character to have a second Command Style by the time she fights her first boss!
 Not that it’s going to be particularly helpful, especially since this is going to be a speedy boss and Thunderbolt’s Finish attack is set in place, but I suppose that’s something!
 Terra, as you may recall, got an extra D-Link before his boss fight.
 Ven got nothing at all!
-Wow, first they don’t give you a leg-up in the Mirage Arena with a personalized low-level challenge, next they don’t give you a thirteenth Keyblade, and now this!
+Wow, first they don’t give Ven a leg-up in the Mirage Arena with a personalized low-level challenge, next they don’t give Ven a full set of Keyblades, and now this!
 Poor little Ven!

 After Jaq makes it to the mouse-hole on the opposite end of the room, he runs out of the story and we cut to manor’s foyer, only ever seen in BBS during this cutscene (players could later adventure here during KHUX).
 Aqua, still the size of a mouse, spies on the proceedings as Lady Tremaine lies about her step-daughter’s existence and the Grand Duke is about to leave.
 Unsure what else to do, Aqua starts to move, only for the spell to wear off and for her to regain her full size and fall right off the ledge where she was spying.
 Everyone in the room just stares at her, mostly in fishface I’m ashamed to say, though they did bother to give an expression to the Grand Duke.